Canon SX420 vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the A99 II are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the A99 II does not have a direct predecessor.
+Both the SX420 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The SX420 was replaced by the Canon SX430, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.